 Groups, rings, fields, vector spaces, linear mapping, matrices, systems of linear equations, determinants, eigenvalues and diagonalisation, Euclidean vector spaces.

-Knowledge of the essential ideas and methods of Linear Algebra, knowledge of the essential mathematical methods of proof.
+By the end of the module students gained knowledge of the essential ideas and methods of Linear Algebra as well as knowledge of the essential mathematical methods of proof.